enricofer/QgisODK/README.md

 ## 4 QgisODK and ona.io

 Ona.io is a complete ODK-aggregate service that offers at the moment a free access for 1 private form and for unlimited public forms.
-The user must sign up to ona.io and subscribe an account.
+The users, the survey admin and the other contributors must sign up to ona.io and subscribe an account.
+Furthermore survey project have to be shared among data contributors giving proper permissions (can submit, can admim, can edit ...).
 Once logged in we must annotate the project ID used for forms uploading that can be retrieved from the project URL.
 In this case the project ID of the project is 26283:

 ![](doc/06-ona.png)